greaty-bxl/oowyea-vuejs-wp-theme/README.md

 Get the power to create the new generation of websites :sunglasses:

 ## Features
-* Auto animated scroll
+* Auto animated scroll by section
 * Pages transitions (update url)
-* Fluid design
+* Fullscreen & fluid design
 * Child pages as sections
 * Support WordPress hierarchy
 * It doesn't use WordPress API but php environment variables